 The Business Process Outsourcing sector is also particularly important because of its high growth potential and the employment opportunities it offers young people.

-The Western Cape is now the BPO centre of South Africa, and we were thrilled to be voted the UK Destination of the Year for BPO offshoring.
+The Western Cape is now the BPO centre of South Africa, and we are thrilled that we were voted the UK Destination of the Year for BPO outsourcing.

-Growth in this sector has been nothing short of spectacular.
-It contributed R8.6 billion to the Provincial GDP, a growth of 52% between 2011/12 and 2012/2013.
-The sector has also provided 38 000 jobs of which 8 640 were created by international companies.
+Mr Speaker, growth in this sector has been nothing short of spectacular.
+It contributed R8,6 billion to the provincial GDP, a growth of 52% between the 2011-12 and 2012-13 financial years.
+That is spectacular growth by any standard.
+No wonder we were the outsourcing Destination of the Year.
+The sector has also provided 38 000 jobs, of which 8 640 were created by international companies investing here.
 A further 10 000 new off-shore jobs are expected over the next three years.

-As Cape Town prepares for World Design Capital 2014, it is also important to grasp this opportunity to stimulate growth in the design sector, which has the potential to provide a major source of employment for young, dynamic and creative people.
-We want to replicate the model of Silicon Cape, that amazing network of young IT boffs, who are turning Cape Town into the Silicon Valley of Africa, and attracting the interest and investment of Angel Investors worldwide.
+As Cape Town prepares for World Design Capital 2014, it is also important to grasp this opportunity to stimulate growth in the design sector, which has the potential to provide a major source of employment for young, dynamic and creative people, of which there is a large supply in the Western Cape.
+We want to replicate the model of Silicon Cape, that amazing network of young IT boffins, who are turning Cape Town into the Silicon Valley of

+Africa, and attracting the interest and investment of Angel Investors worldwide.

-A great example of our whole-of-society approach is the Economic Development Partnership (EDP).
-The board of the EDP was appointed last year and consists of a diverse group of individuals from a range of different fields.
+A great example of our whole-of-society approach is the Economic Development Partnership of a diverse group of individuals from a range of different fields.